 “You came in your own car?”
 And when Sano confirmed this, Hajime replied, “I’ll bring you back here later to pick it up, then.”

-Under some circumstances, Hajime’s dogmatic assumptions about what was going to happen, what people around him were going to do, irritated the hell out of Sano.
+Under some circumstances, Hajime’s dogmatic assumptions about coming events, what people around him would do, irritated the hell out of Sano.
 But he could never be annoyed by the assumption that the two of them would be spending the evening together.
-And anyway he was just going to explore his new phone all night regardless of where he was.
+And anyway he would only be exploring his new phone all night regardless of where he was.
 He did wonder a little, though, how Hajime would react if he told him he had somewhere else to be.

 “We can’t finish season two if you’re not going to be paying attention.”
-Hajime, who sounded somewhat amused, had clearly foreseen Sano’s primary activity this evening.
+Hajime, now sounding somewhat amused, had clearly foreseen Sano’s primary activity this evening.
 Without divination, even.

 “You’re right,” Sano admitted regretfully.
 “It’ll have to be something else.”
-And his inevitable preoccupation ruled out a number of options — any show he particularly cared to see, all games of any type — but Hajime never had a problem finding something to do while Sano just hung around pointlessly.
-It was blatantly delightful that this was the case.
+And his inevitable preoccupation ruled out a number of options — any show he particularly cared to see, all games of any type — but Hajime never had a problem finding something to do while Sano hung around pointlessly.
+That this was the case blatantly delighted Sano.

-“The movie I just rented is supposedly extremely funny,” Hajime informed him, lifting a shopping bag through which the shape of a DVD was vaguely visible among the obscure purchases.
+“The movie I just rented is supposedly extremely funny,” Hajime informed him, lifting a shopping bag through which the shape of a DVD showed vaguely among the obscure purchases.
 “We’ll see if it can distract you from your new toy.”

 “More like I’ll be distracted watching you,” Sano retorted as he waited for the click of lock to let him know he could climb into Hajime’s car, “to see if you’ve grown a sense of humor lately.”
 Since Hajime generally seemed to enjoy laughing at what he considered folly in Sano more than at anything else.
-Which Sano actually didn’t really mind.
+Which Sano actually didn’t mind much.

-Only belatedly, as they left the parking lot, did Sano realize that his old phone was due to stop working any time and the new one might require some figuring out.
-With this in mind, the text he immediately sent might have been just a little more hastily composed and poorly spelled than usual, but he was sure his friend would get the gist of it.
+Only belatedly, as they left the parking lot, did Sano realize his old phone was due to stop working any time and the new one might require some figuring out.
+With this in mind, the text he immediately sent might have been just a little more hastily composed and poorly spelled than usual, but he believed his friend would get the gist of it.